Heroin Rehab Center in South Houston

 For some, chronic pain leads to a painkiller addiction.
 For others, undiagnosed mental health can lead to ongoing substance abuse.
 Trauma and stress management are two more serious contributing factors.
 Heroin addiction treatment should address and resolve these issues to prevent relapse.

-We Provide Ongoing Heroin Addiction Help in Houston
+We Provide Ongoing Heroin Addiction Help in South Houston

 Heroin addiction treatment starts with a medical drug detox program, continues into rehab, and should lead to aftercare options.
 After rehab, there is an increased risk of relapse as clients transition back into independent living.
 Attending an aftercare program is critical for relapse prevention.